dat520-2015/course-info/github-ssh.md

    Assignments](https://github.com/uis-dat520/labs/blob/master/lab1/README.md#go-assignments)
-   in Lab 1, but in Step 3 replace the command with `git remote add labs git@github.com:uis-dat520/username-labs.git` (where `username` should be replaced with your own GitHub username). **TODO: Update link above when lab repository is created**
+   in Lab 1, but in Step 3 replace the command with `git remote add labs git@github.com:uis-dat520/username-labs.git` (where `username` should be replaced with your own GitHub username).